akhily1/ImageRecognition/README.md

 # ImageRecognition

-This is a Python facial recongnition project using OpenCV and Tkinter.
+This is a Python facial recognition project using OpenCV and Tkinter.
 I have trained the recognizer with a few presidents around the world.

 I will eventually add more data to make it a comprehensive facial recognition program for the leaders of every country.
 Make sure to watch the demo of the project in order to understand how it works.